-One of the most important statistics for the success of a business’ site is its click-through rate (CTR).
+One of the most important statistics for the success of a business site is its click-through rate (CTR).
 This identifies how often people who are searching for a specific keyword decide that your page offers what they are looking for and click through to visit it.
-This may not actually be the best way of measuring success in a zero-click context, however, as there can be a considerable difference between raw search volume and a search that actually resulted in a click.
+However, there may be better ways of measuring success in a zero-click context, as there can be a considerable difference between raw search volume and a search that resulted in a click.

-It also means that when identifying keywords, it’s important to consider those which have a high Click Per Search value, not just those with a big raw search volume, as they might not actually be that valuable.
+It also means that when identifying keywords, it’s important to consider those that have a high Click-Per-Search value, not just those with a big raw search volume, as they might not actually be that valuable.